 So love is just the beginning!

-In fact, I really didn’t want to give you a time at all because some people might have a “love calendar” put up on their wall that they mark the days off until they can be “in love.”
+In fact, I really didn't want to give you a period of time at all because some people might have a "love calendar" put up on their wall that they mark the days off until they can be "in love" and call it a romantic relationship.

 And most women really don't understand why men fall in love with women at all.